ZachiNachshon/anchor/README.md

 4. Utilize simple commands that encapsulate your repetitive docker and kubernetes cli commands

 ## How does it work?
-Anchor allow flexibility for changing the namespace and tag of all or specific container image/deployment.
-Thw following environment variables can be set on one of the `.env` files:
-- `export NAMESPACE="my-namespace`
-- `export TAG="v1.1.0`

-> Default values are `anchor` namespace and `latest` tag

 #### Directory Structure
 Anchor act as one stop shop for all Dockerfiles & Kubernetes manifests that comprise your development environment.
 It relies on a `DOCKER_FILES` ENV variable that points to a local directory path containing the following structure: